 - A: You can revoke your proxy and change your vote by: - voting on the Internet or by telephone before 11:59 p.m.
-Eastern Daylight Time on the day before the Annual Meeting or, for employee benefit plan shares, the cut off date noted above (only your most recent Internet or telephone proxy is counted); - signing and submitting another proxy card with a later date at any time before the polls close at the Annual Meeting; - giving written notice of revocation of your proxy to our Corporate Secretary at 50 N. Laura Street, Suite 1900, Jacksonville, FL 32202; or - voting again in person before the polls close at the Annual Meeting.
+Eastern Daylight Time on the day before the Annual Meeting or, for employee benefit plan shares, the cut off date noted above (only your most recent Internet or telephone proxy is counted); - signing and submitting another proxy card with a later date at any time before the polls close at the Annual Meeting; - giving timely written notice of revocation of your proxy to our Corporate Secretary at 1301 Riverplace Boulevard, Suite 2300, Jacksonville, Florida 32207: or - voting again in person before the polls close at the Annual Meeting.

-Q: HOW MANY VOTES ARE NEEDED TO HOLD THE MEETING?
+O: HOW MANY VOTES ARE NEEDED TO HOLD THE MEETING?

-A: In order to conduct the Annual Meeting, a majority of the Common Shares outstanding as of the close of business on March 22, 2010 must be present, either in person or represented by proxy.
-All shares voted pursuant to properly submitted proxies and ballots, as well as abstentions, will be counted as present and entitled to vote for purposes of satisfying this requirement.
+A: In order to conduct the Annual Meeting, a majority of the Common Shares outstanding as of the close of business on March 19, 2012 must be present, either in person or represented by proxy.
+All shares voted pursuant to properly submitted proxies and ballots, as well as abstentions and shares voted on a discretionary basis by banks or brokers in the absence of voting instructions from their customers, will be counted as present and entitled to vote for purposes of satisfying this requirement.